manornot/MakeFilesIntro/README.md

 Understanding Makefiles is essential for automating and streamlining the build process in C projects.
 With the basic concepts and examples provided, you should be well on your way to creating efficient Makefiles for your tasks.

 ---

-Adjust the content to fit the specifics of your course, and consider adding examples that are relevant to the types of assignments you'll be giving.